MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="pointer"></a> `span::pointer`

-The types for a pointer and `const` pointer to a span element.
+The types for a pointer, and `const` pointer, to a span element.

 ```cpp
 using pointer = T*;